Edmund Kolanowski: Arrest, trial and sentence

-On May 7, 1983, he managed to escape an ambush set by the militia at the Miłostowo cemetery, but he lost a piece of paper on the site with the inscription of Pollen Łaskarzew.
-In the course of the investigation, militiamen reached the Pollen factory and on May 16, 1983 they arrested Kolanowski, who worked there.
+On 7 May 1983, he managed to escape an ambush set by the militia at the Miłostowo cemetery, but he lost a piece of paper on the site with the inscription of Pollen Łaskarzew.
+In the course of the investigation, militiamen reached the Pollen factory and on 16 May 1983, they arrested Kolanowski, who worked there.

-During the interrogations he admitted to desecrating corpses.
+During the interrogations, he admitted to desecrating corpses.
 A comparison of the murdered girl's blood type (B Rh-) with traces of blood on the suspect's jacket and the testimony of a crossing railway conductor at Naramowice incriminated him, and after four months, Kolanowski admitted to killing her.

 He went to a psychiatric hospital for observation.
 Despite assuring that he understood his mistakes by saying "Now I think I did wrong", he called himself the "Cold surgeon" in the hospital.

 On the basis of a three-year investigation, Kolanowski was accused of three murders, five corpse desecrations and the theft of a gold ring.
-During the trial, which began on January 22, 1985, he canceled his testimony, claiming that it was forced.
+During the trial, which began on 22 January 1985, he cancelled his testimony, claiming that it was forced.
 Expert doctors ruled that he was not mentally ill while committing his crimes.

-The Provincial Court in Poznań found Edmund Kolanowski guilty and on June 4, 1985, he was sentenced to death.
+The Provincial Court in Poznań found Edmund Kolanowski guilty and on 4 June 1985, he was sentenced to death.
 Kolanowski's lawyer appealed the decision and requested a review of the sentence, but the Supreme Court of Poland upheld the verdict.
-On July 28, 1986, Kolanowski was hanged in the detention center in Poznań.
-His execution was last one conducted there, and he was buried on August 1, 1986 in the Miłostowo cemetery.
+On 28 July 1986, Kolanowski was hanged in the detention centre in Poznań.
+His execution was the last one to be conducted there, and he was buried on 1 August 1986, in the Miłostowo cemetery.